rlebret/hpca/README.md

 ## Extracting word embeddings

 Generating word embeddings from the Hellinger PCA.
-The user should supply the directory where files produced by 'pca' are.
+The user should supply the directory where files produced by `pca` are.

 `embeddings` options:
 * `-input-dir <dir>`: Directory where to find files from the randomized SVD